CXX-Qt - Safe interop between Rust and Qt

 Using Rust QObjects in C++

 For every #[cxx_qt::bridge] that we define in Rust, CXX-Qt will generate a corresponding C++ header file.
-They will always be in the cxx-qt-gen/ include path and use the snake_case naming convention.
-The name of the header file will be the name of the Rust module of your #[cxx_qt::bridge], followed by .cxxqt.h.
-So in our case: #include cxx-qt-gen/qobject.cxxqt.h
+To include any of the generated files, use the crates name as the include directory.
+The name of the header file will be the folder names, combined with the input rust file name of your #[cxx_qt::bridge], followed by .cxxqt.h.
+So in our case: #include <qml_minimal/src/cxxqt_object.cxxqt.h>

-Including the generated header allows accessing the MyObject C++ class, just like any other C++ class.
+Including the generated header allows us to access the MyObject C++ class, just like any other C++ class.
 Inherit from it, connect signals and slots to it, put it in a QVector, do whatever you want with it.
 That's the power of CXX-Qt.

 Cargo setup

 Before we can get started on building Qt with CMake, we first need to make our Cargo build ready for it.
-If you've generated your project with the cargo new --lib or cargo init --lib [folder] command, your Cargo.toml should look something like this:
+If you've generated your project with e.g. cargo new --lib qml_minimal or cargo init --lib [folder] command, your Cargo.toml should look something like this:

 [package]